jessicaluong/expense-tracker-ui/README.md

 - Toast notification to confirm add/delete/edit has happened
 - Loading and error states for fetching data

-I do not have a background in UI/UX, but this is how I would iterate on the initial design for better user experience.
+My experience with UI/UX is limited, but this is how I would iterate on the initial design for better user experience.

 - Summary in separate dialog instead of under expenses (otherwise need to scroll all the way down to see summary)
 - Multiple columns for larger screens (to fit more on the screen at a time) and continue to have one column for smaller screens